rundeck-plugins/git-resource-model/README.md

+# DEPRECATED
+All functionality from this plugin has been moved to the [Git Plugin hosted here](https://github.com/rundeck-plugins/git-plugin)

+This repository will be archived and no longer maintained.

 # Rundeck GIT Resource Model

 This is a plugin for Rundeck > [2.10.0](http://rundeck.org/) that uses Git to store resources model file (based on [Jgit](https://www.eclipse.org/jgit/)).